wjmars98/wjmars98.github.io/source/_posts/Image Fingerprint.md

 2. hexdigest (image format name feature)

 # dHash Method
 In common case, there are three image hash methods(aHash, pHash and dHash) in mython.
+I chose the dhash method to generate the image hash code.

+Dhash, also known as  Difference Hash, is a quick algorithm to compare in images visually.
+Comparing to ahash and phash, this method is far more accurate and quick.
+That's the most important reason for me to choose this image hash method.